Welcome! We’re glad you’ve decided to take the first step to becoming a future Officer in the World’s Greatest Air Force!

 Ready to join?
 Follow the steps below:

 Prospective Cadets are required to attend a New Cadet Information Briefing before admission into the program.
 The location is in Classroom II-AFROTC building on Memory Mall (General Purpose Room 129).
-The following are the dates the briefing will be held (Fall 2017):
+The following are the dates the briefing will be held (Spring/Summer 2018):

 Dates subject to change, please check back frequently for updates.